 is accompanied by sound effects from hidden speakers.

-up for self-guided tours.
+tours.
 You walk along a railing that circles the main platform.
 Every

-few feet, you find a number indicating the set of buildings
+few feet, you find a number indicating the set of buildings or scene in

-about the architectural or historical correctness.
+architectural or historical correctness.
 With all the model houses and

 trains, I couldn't help but think of Christmas morning and toys.
 In fact,

 with the buttons on the railing that let you control much of the action

 in the display, Roadside America is like a big toy.
 I pressed every one

 of the buttons.
-I was literally giddy that we had found, almost
+I was literally giddy that we had found, almost be accident,

-visitor to Roadside America is treated to Night Pageant.
+to Roadside America is treated to Night Pageant.
 The proprietors slowly

 turn down the lighting.
 The sun sets on the western wall in colors of

 orange and red.
 The lights inside the model buildings come up.
-The
+The stars,

 A dramatic spotlight focuses on a mural of the Statue of Liberty, the